The Problem with Large Groups

 - Try dividing students into groups and assigning them to work on specific branches of the discussion.

-- Assign student roles: put specific students in charge of identifying unsupported claims, duplicates, or under-detailed arguments.
+- Assign student roles: put specific students in charge of identifying unsupported claims, duplicates, or under-developed arguments.

 Kialo has many features and tools that are useful when working with large groups of students.
 Further reading relevant to working with large groups of students: